 Naturalization

 Naturalization is one of Panama’s most common ways to obtain citizenship.
-To be eligible for naturalization, an individual must have lived in Panama for at least five years as a permanent resident.
+To be eligible for naturalization, an individual must have lived in Panama for at least five years on a permanent resident status.
 You can apply for one of the investment visas outlined in this blog post to obtain residency for this period.

 Additionally, you must demonstrate a basic knowledge of the Spanish language, Panamanian history, culture, civil rights, and civic duties.
 Applicants must also have a clean criminal record and be financially stable to support themselves and their dependents while living in Panama.